Emmanuel Fernandez: 'I should be pushing for a first-team place right now'

 He did, however, play alongside midfielder Ryan De Havilland, who has now joined Posh.

-He said: “The loan was was good, I enjoyed it, sometimes I did play out of position in midfield.
+Fernandeaz said: “The loan was was good, I enjoyed it, although sometimes I did play out of position in midfield.

-“It was different going to see what it's like at another club compared to here; the training sessions, the people, the players, the managers and how the players treat him.
+“It was different going to see what it's like at another club compared to here; the training sessions, the people, the players, the managers and how the players are treated.

-Posh will play one more game while at their base at St George’s Park before returning home to face away Colchester next Saturday (July 22).
+Posh will a Premier League club at St George’s Park on Friday before returning home to face Colchester away on Saturday July 22.